Bottom Line Impact

 - Tom Hart and colleagues at the ONE Campaign.

-- Erin Collinson who led CGD’s policy outreach with Republicans and Democrats in Congress and development advocates.
+- Erin Collinson, who led the Center for Global Development’s policy outreach with Congress and development advocates.

 Learn more about our work on the DFC.